Race Details

 USA Triathlon License:

-• If you are not a current USA Triathlon member, will buy a one-day license.
-Read and follow the instructions in the “USA Triathlon Regulations section of this guide.
+• If you are not a current USA Triathlon member, you must buy a one-day license.
+Save yourself hassle race morning, purchase (or renew) your membership PRIOR to picking up your race materials.
+Read and follow the instructions in the “USA Triathlon Regulations” section of this guide.

 Obtaining your race materials:

-1. Ensure you have a Photo ID & Valid USAT Card (if applicable) with you prior to your arrival.
-If you’re not an annual USAT Member bring a smartphone and your credit card to purchase the $15 waiver (cash sales no allowed).
+1. Ensure you have a Photo ID & proof of valid USAT membership (physical card, digital card, receipt) with you prior to your arrival.
+If you do not have a USAT membership, bring a smartphone and your credit card to purchase the $13 one-day license on site (cash sales no allowed).

-3. Present your Photo ID and valid USAT Card (If applicable) to the registration volunteer.
-If you need to sign a waiver or still owe $15 for the annual one-day license, you may be directed to the Help Desk.
-(You could also go to the Help Desk first to take care of this matter.)
+3. Present your Photo ID and proof of USAT membership to the registration volunteer.
+If you need to purchase your USAT one-day license, you may be directed to the Help Desk.

 4. Once you have your race number packet, which contains numbers, timing chip and a swim cap (with your corresponding swim wave assignment), then proceed to the T-shirt/Goodie Bag pickup.